sadiarehman/Zombie-Dash/README.md

 ## Group Members:
 ## Name:
-Hafsa Malik
+Hafsa Malik	,Hafsa Tariq,Zainab Anwaar,Sadia Rehman
-Hafsa Tariq

-Zainab Anwaar
-Sadia Rehman

 ## Project Description:
 Zombie Dash is a captivating multi-level game that encompasses the themes of adventure and survival.
 It’s a Python based game in which the user assumes the role of the player and attempts to survive a zombie apocalypse.